 An introduction to computer tools and techniques useful for data analysis, problem solving, and communication in science and engineering coursework and professional activities.
-Students learn to use spreadsheet software to perform routine data analysis, including use of mathematical equations, statistical analysis, graphing, curve fitting, and a variety of numerical problem-solving techniques.
-(CSU)
+Students learn to CATALOG 2019/2020 ENGLISH 145

 ENGG 125: Introductory Engineering Graphics

 4.0 Units.
 3 lecture and 3 lab hrs/wk.
 Prerequisite: Math 104 or 109 or satisfactory score on Math Assessment Test.